jamescallumyoung/gif-provider/README.md

 ## Docs

-See the [online docs](https://jych.gitlab.io/gif-provider/docs/) or generate a local copy for offline use:
+Generate a local copy of the docs for offline use:

 ```bash
 yarn install